raffienficiaud/livius/README.txt

  - SourceCode: It includes all of the required all Python packages and modules to run the framework.
    I side this folder, there is a Python file named 'demo.py' running the whole framework.
  - Videos: It includes some video samples.
- - background_example: which is a sample of background image.
+ - background_image: which is a sample of background image.
+ - final_image: which is a sample of final image.

 Please note that:
 _________________